multiversx/mx-deprecated-sdk-monorepo/erdpy/CLI.md

 Query account details (nonce, balance etc.)

 optional arguments:
-  -h, --help         show this help message and exit --proxy PROXY      🖧 the URL of the proxy (default: https://api-testnet.elrond.com) --address ADDRESS  🖄 the address to query
-  --balance          whether to only fetch the balance --nonce            whether to only fetch the nonce
+  -h, --help                 show this help message and exit --proxy PROXY              🖧 the URL of the proxy (default: https://api-testnet.elrond.com) --address ADDRESS          🖄 the address to query --balance                  whether to only fetch the balance --nonce                    whether to only fetch the nonce --omit-fields OMIT_FIELDS  omit fields in the output payload (default: [])

 ```
 ### Account.GetTransactions